go-go-golems/parka/pkg/NOTES.md

  - this might not be good for SimpleCommand (but maybe?)
  - there might be something there to be done with the layer wrapper discussed in the section below

+### Using CreateProcessorFunc to create the output formatter

+2023-04-17

+I am building a simple CreateProcessorFunc that returns an OutputFormatter() that uses the standard formatter to output HTML (but I might change that to a template entirely, it depends on being able to access the column headers) and have it output some HTML that renders the response to HTML using DataTables.

 ## Problem 4: Easily configuring parka handlers (declaratively?)